kblok/tech-posts/working-with-stored-procedures.md

 ##### Creating a DB Project

-Lets use our wellknown Northwind database as an example.
+Lets use our well-known Northwind database as an example.
 Lets create a new "SQL Server Database project"

 ![New Project](https://raw.githubusercontent.com/kblok/tech-posts/master/images/newproject.png)